| |

 Two models were designed

 - the Standard and the Elite.
-Some
+The

 Elites were single pickup versions and these have become